Ethical Leadership Scholarships and Application

-High school seniors committed to Weber State University submit a 500-word essay on the value of ethics in our society for a chance to win a $1,000 scholarship.
+High school seniors committed to Weber State University, submit a 500-word essay on the value of ethics in our society for a chance to win a $1,000 scholarship.
 This scholarship assists these ethically-minded students with tuition, fees, book expenses, and any other approved educational costs.
 (See application and instructions at the bottom of the page.)

-To be considered for selection as an Ethics Scholar, please submit the online application below and the required documentation below.
+To be considered for selection as an Ethics Scholar, please submit the online application and the required documentation below:

 Winners will be honored and formally announced at the Ethics Scholarship Banquet at Weber State University.
 Scholarship winners and their parents will be informed before the banquet, and are strongly encouraged to attend.